readyforread/CrystalPotato/README.md

 ## Usage

-Execute a command, start a reverse shell, or create a local admin — all as SYSTEM.
+Execute a command, start a reverse shell, or create a local admin.

 ```
 CrystalPotato.exe -c <COMMAND>